Malocchio (album)

 Malocchio is the third and final studio album by Canadian electronicore band, Abandon All Ships released on February 11, 2014 via Rise, Velocity, and Universal Music Canada labels.

 Background

-The band has so far released two out of three studio updates made during the development of the album, the first entitled, "Traces" was released on September 4, 2013, and the second, "Disposition" released on November 8, 2013.
-This is the band's first release with new drummer Melvin Murray and the second with guitarist Kyler Browne.
-The album's first single, "Reefer Madness" was released on December 20, 2013 and showcases Sebastian Cassisi-Nunez incorporation of EDM.
-On January 24, 2014 the band released the second single from their forthcoming album, "Cowboys".
+In September 2013, the band revealed that have been working on their third studio album.
+They released two studio updates during the development of the album, the first entitled, "Traces" was released on September 4, 2013, and the second, "Disposition" released on November 8, 2013.
+Vocalist Angelo Aita described the record as "a little bit heavier" than their previous albums.
+The album title Malocchio, is the Italian word for "evil eye" and according to Aita, he thought the concept behind it sounded "really cool."
+He also thought that the title fit well with the album's artwork.
+This is the band's first release with new drummer Melvin Murray and the second with guitarist Kyler Browne, who returned to the group in September 2013.
+Aita, Martin Broda, Sebastian Cassisi-Nunez and Anthony Calabretta wrote all tracks on the album, with some help from Browne.

+The album was announced on December 20, 2013, set for release on February 11, 2014.
+That same day, the album's first single, "Reefer Madness" was released and showcases Sebastian Cassisi-Nunez incorporation of EDM.
+On January 24, 2014, the band released the second single from their forthcoming album, "Cowboys".
+On February 24, the group premiered the music video for "Trapped".